Hot Spots in Dogs

 Share This Story

-Hot spots, technically called acute moist dermatitis or canine pyoderma, usually appear as localized, moist reddish sores.
+Hot spots, technically called acute moist dermatitis or superficial canine pyoderma, usually appear as localized, moist reddish sores.
 Hot spots are the result of a bacterial infection: something irritates your dog’s skin and the irritation becomes itchy, so your dog does the logical thing—scratch, lick, or both—eventually causing a red, ugly oozing sore.

 So what causes your dog to be itchy in the first place?
 Itchy skin can be caused by a variety of things, such as allergies to food or the surrounding environment and fleas.
 Factors such as mange, anal gland disease, poor grooming, tick or mosquito bites, and even warm weather can cause your best friend to start the dangerous cycle of repeatedly scratching and licking an itch.
 Dogs with long, dense coats tend to be more susceptible to this condition.